Miami Marlins minor league players: Emmett Olson

 Emmett James Olson (born May 15, 2002) is an American professional baseball pitcher in the Miami Marlins organization.

 Olson attended Maine West High School in Des Plaines, Illinois, where he played baseball.
-As a junior in 2019, he went 4-1 with a 1.04 ERA and 79 strikeouts.
+As a junior in 2019, he went 4–1 with a 1.04 ERA and 79 strikeouts.
 He went unselected in the 2020 Major League Baseball draft and enrolled at the University of Nebraska to play college baseball.
 He played for Independence League Baseball with the Fremont Moo over the summer.

 Olson pitched sparingly as a freshman for Nebraska in 2021.
-In 2022, as a sophomore, he appeared in 19 games and went 3-3 with a 2.86 ERA.
-As a junior in 2023, Olson started 15 games and went 6-3 with a 4.50 ERA and eighty strikeouts over 82 innings.
+In 2022, as a sophomore, he appeared in 19 games and went 3–3 with a 2.86 ERA.
+As a junior in 2023, Olson started 15 games and went 6–3 with a 4.50 ERA and eighty strikeouts over 82 innings.

 The Miami Marlins selected him in the fourth round of the 2023 Major League Baseball draft.
 Olson signed with the Marlins and made his professional debut with the Florida Complex League Marlins, appearing in one game in 2023.
 He opened the 2024 season with the Jupiter Hammerheads and was promoted to the Beloit Sky Carp in late April.
 Over 21 starts between the two teams, Olson went 7–6 with a 3.16 ERA and 95 strikeouts over 102 2/3 innings.
 He returned to Beloit to open the 2025 season.
 In early June he was placed on the injured list, and subsequently underwent Tommy John surgery, ending his season.
+Olson appeared in nine games for the season and pitched to a 4.15 ERA and 32 strikeouts across 34 2/3 innings.
+In 2026, he pitched 18 innings between Jupiter, Beloit, and the Pensacola Blue Wahoos, posting a 9.50 ERA.
+After the season, he was assigned to play in the Arizona Fall League with the Glendale Desert Dogs.